 What is Xylitol?

-Xylitol is a natural sweetener, the regular use of which is an evidence-based method for preventing tooth decay.
-Xylitol’s cavity-preventing effect is primarily linked to its action against the cavity-causing bacterium Streptococcus mutans.
+Xylitol is a natural sweetener whose regular use is an evidence-based method for preventing dental caries.
+The caries-preventive effect of xylitol is primarily linked to its action against the bacterium Streptococcus mutans, which is a key contributor to tooth decay.

-Fruits and plants naturally contain xylitol, and it is primarily synthesized from corn for use as a sweetener.
-It is utilized in both the food and cosmetics industries, and xylitol is particularly common in all types of oral hygiene products.
+Xylitol occurs naturally in both fruits and plants and for commercial use it is mainly synthesized from corn.
+It is widely used in both the food and cosmetics industries, and is especially common in a variety of oral care products.

-It has been scientifically proven that xylitol inhibits the metabolism of SM bacteria, slows the growth of all cavity-causing SM strains, and reduces their levels in the oral microflora.
+It has been scientifically proven that xylitol inhibits the metabolism of S. mutans bacteria, suppresses the growth of all cariogenic strains and reduces their levels in the oral microflora.

-Consuming xylitol during and after meals provides activity for oral bacteria but effectively starves them, as the bacteria are unable to digest it.
-Xylitol also increases the level of amino acids in saliva, which neutralizes the acid produced by bacteria.
+Consuming xylitol during and after meals provides oral bacteria with activity but effectively leaves them “starving,” as they are unable to metabolize it.
+In addition, xylitol increases the concentration of amino acids in dental plaque and saliva, which helps neutralize the acids produced by bacteria.

-In addition, xylitol participates in the natural tooth enamel remineralization process that occurs with meals, forming aggregates with calcium ions.
+Furthermore, xylitol participates in the natural remineralization process of tooth enamel that occurs during meals by forming complexes with calcium ions.

-An essential part of oral hygiene is the removal of plaque from teeth.
-By reducing bacterial levels, xylitol also decreases plaque and thus supports overall oral hygiene.
+An essential part of oral hygiene is the removal of dental plaque from teeth.
+By reducing bacterial levels, xylitol also decreases plaque formation and thereby supports overall oral hygiene.

 Xylitol does not replace oral hygiene!